Our Editorial Team

-Timothy P. Fagan is a Legal Editor for BLR’s environmental publications, focusing primarily on air quality and chemical topics.
+Timothy P. Fagan is a Senior Legal Editor for BLR’s environmental publications, focusing primarily on air quality and chemical management topics.
 Mr. Fagan has covered environmental developments with BLR since 2000.
 Before joining BLR, he spent 5 years in environmental consulting and was responsible for air quality permitting and compliance for a broad range of industries in both the private and public sector.
 He received a Bachelor of Science degree in chemical engineering from Villanova University and a Master’s degree in environmental engineering from the Pennsylvania State University.

 David Galt is Senior Legal Editor, Safety at BLR.
 Dave manages all content for the Safety.BLR.com online portal and other regulatory compliance and training products to help businesses comply with OSHA and state workplace safety and health rules.
 He writes feature articles and white papers about business and workplace safety.
 Dave also speaks regularly at national and regional conferences including ASSE, AHMP, and NAEP about promoting the business value of EHS.
 Before joining BLR in 2001, he spent 15 years in the environmental regulatory field as a lobbyist and policy analyst.
 Dave serves on the National Environmental, Safety and Health Training Association (NESHTA) Board of Directors, and is a member of the Board of Certified Safety Professional’s (BCSP) Certified Environmental Trainer (CET) Committee.
 He earned his master’s degree in environmental management from the Yale School of Forestry and Environmental Studies in 1997.